Transport-Environment/atm_and_contrail_avoidance/README.md

 Final CSV summaries in `/output` are used for visualisation (e.g., via Flourish).
 Each subfolder corresponds to a notebook (e.g., `/output/departures`, `/output/forcing`, `/output/issr`).
+The figures `figures/1.png` to `figures/XX.png` correspond to the figures used in T&E's report in order of appearance.
+The subfolders `figures/1_departures` etc. contain all the figures created by the respective notebook.

 ## Requirements